 - Provide 24/7 clinical support for patients and their families – nights, weekends, holidays, whenever critical assistance is needed

-Do I Have to Go to a Special Facility to Get Hospice Care?
+Do I Have to Go to a Hospital to Get Comfort Care?

 Ninety-five percent of hospice care patients receive care where they are most comfortable – right where they live.
 This may be a private residence, or an assisted living or skilled nursing facility.
 Hospice care can also be provided in hospitals.

-How do I Get Hospice Care for Myself or a Loved One?
+How do I Get Comfort Care for Myself or a Loved One?